ivan-smidt/egg-signal-simulation-labview/README.md

 ![Front panel, bradygastria](images/front-panel-bradygastria.png)

-Basic rhythm of 0.033 Hz, below 0.042 Hz, so the rhythm is classified as bradygastria.
+Basic rhythm of 0.024 Hz, below 0.042 Hz, so the rhythm is classified as bradygastria.
 The spectrum has its main peak at the basic rhythm frequency, followed by its harmonics.

 ### Normogastria

 ![Front panel, normogastria](images/front-panel-normogastria.png)

-Basic rhythm of 0.055 Hz, in the normal range of about 3 cycles per minute, so the rhythm is classified as normogastria.
+Basic rhythm of 0.043 Hz, between 0.042 and 0.0625 Hz, so the rhythm is classified as normogastria.

 ### Tachygastria

 ![Front panel, tachygastria](images/front-panel-tachygastria.png)

-Basic rhythm of 0.08 Hz, above 0.0625 Hz, so the rhythm is classified as tachygastria.
+Basic rhythm of 0.072 Hz, above 0.0625 Hz, so the rhythm is classified as tachygastria.

 ## Block diagram